Resilient Control of Dynamic Flow Networks Subject to Stochastic Cyber-Physical Disruptions: Resiliency analysis

+Another observation on Theorem 1 is that we use a rectangle-like set $\prod_{e\in\mathcal{E}}[\underline{x}_e^\mu,\bar{x}_e^\mu]$, instead of $\mathcal{X}^\mu$, to simplify the computation.
+Though simple, such kind of set suffices to yield interesting results; see Theorems~\ref{thm_infinite} and \ref{thm_observable}.
+In general, the invariant set $\mathcal{X}^\mu$ could be in other shapes; the stability condition can be further refined given a specific invariant set.

-One can analyze the network's throughput by finding the supremum of those demands $\alpha$ that satisfy the criterion \eqref{eq_psG}.
-Since this criterion is a sufficient condition, it in general leads to a lower bound for the network's throughput.
-But this sufficient condition for stability is also necessary in particular settings, such as networks with infinite link storage spaces (see Theorem~\ref{thm_infinite}).
-Verifying \eqref{eq_psG} involves solving a set of maximization and minimization problems \eqref{eq_Ik*}--\eqref{eq_Ok*} only over compact sets.
-This is a significant contribution with respect to the general stability criteria, which essentially require maximization over the possibly unbounded set $\mathcal X^\mu$ \cite{meyn93}.
+One can obtain a lower bound of the resiliency score by finding the supremum of those demands $\alpha$ that satisfy the criterion \eqref{eq_psG}.
+It involves solving a set of maximization problems only over compact sets $\prod_{\ell\in\mathcal{B}_e^+}[\underline{x}_\ell^\mu,\bar{x}_\ell^\mu]$.
+Thus we are able to find the global optimal solution efficiently with searching algorithms.
+This is a significant refinement with respect to the general stability criteria, which essentially require search over unbounded sets \cite{benaim15}.
+Note that though the criterion \eqref{eq_psG} is a sufficient condition, it is also necessary in particular settings; see Theorems 3 and 4.

-To implement Theorem~\ref{thm_stable}, one can either use insights about the flow dynamics to analytically solve the maximization and minimization problems or use numerical heuristics.
-The former is particularly relevant for proving properties of certain controls, such as Theorems~\ref{thm_observable} and \ref{thm_infinite} in the next section.
-The latter is relevant for analyzing the stability of networks with given parameters, such as the example in Section~\ref{sub_exm1}.

-The proof of Theorem~\ref{thm_stable} is based on Foster-Lyapunov criterion \cite{meyn93} (Section~\ref{sub_thm1}).
-By sightly increasing the complexity of the Lyapunov function, we derive a second and tighter stability condition: